 In Florida, a victim of a boating accident may be able to recover for their injuries.
+In 2015 alone, it was estimated that there were over 4100 boating accidents in the United States.
+Almost 20% of those accidents occurred in Florida.
 Typically, most boating accident lawsuits are filed under a cause of negligence.
-An operator may be considered negligent for:
+Negligence occurs when an individual fails to act as a reasonable person would under the circumstances.
+An operator may be considered negligent for a multitude of reasons including but not limited to:

 - Overcrowding the vessel